omerugi/Monom-Polynom/README.md

 6.``public boolean equals (Polynom_able p1)``

-The function receive a Polynom and check wither it equal Polynom Obj. in the class.
+The function receives a Polynom and checks to wither it equal Polynom Obj. in the class.

 Way of action:
 +    Using a for loop go over each Monom in the Polynom Obj. in the class.
-+    Using a nested loop go over each Monom in p1.
++    Using a nested loop goes over each Monom in p1.
-+    Check if there is a Monom in p1 that is equals to Monom in Polynom m1 (Polynom list in the class).
++    Check if there is a Monom in p1 that equals to Monom in Polynom m1 (Polynom list in the class).

 @param p1- Polynom to check if equal.